Maxwell Ralph Jacobs

 In 1961 Jacobs was appointed as director-general of the Commonwealth Forestry and Timber Bureau and played a role in the formation of the Australian Forestry Council in 1964.
-After his retirement in February 1970, he continued to work occasionally as a consultant to organizations such as the Food and Agriculture Organization.
+After his retirement in February of 1970, he continued to work occasionally as a consultant to organizations such as the Food and Agriculture Organization.

 Jacobs died on 9 October 1979 in Woden Valley Hospital in Canberra.
 A street in Wright is named in his honour.